rtmaww/LR-CNN/README.md

 Input format:
 ======
-CoNLL format, with each character and its label splited by a whitespace in a line.
+CoNLL format, with each character and its label split by a whitespace in a line.
 The "BMES" tag scheme is prefered.

 	别 O
 	错 O